 Mission Eurasia works in Russia and other countries of Eurasia to train and equip young Christian leaders for effective ministry.

-Russia is the world’s largest country, spanning nine time zones, and is home to 176 different people groups, speaking 137 different languages.
+Russia is the world’s largest country, spanning eleven time zones, and is home to 176 different people groups, speaking 137 different languages.
 Sadly, about half of these people groups have never heard the gospel.

 President Vladimir Putin is increasing state control over political institutions and media outlets, and growing feelings of nationalism have led Russia to assert its interests in other former Soviet states, such as Ukraine.
 The government also remains suspicious of Western organizations, accusing them of having political agendas.
 In fact, a law passed in 2012 requires all NGOs to register as “foreign agents,” and a newer set of laws known as the “Yarovaya package” requires all religious organizations to receive government permits in order to operate.
 However, even if they obtain permits, the government can still regulate their ministry activities.
 These laws also give the government the authority to track citizens’ online activity and fine anyone engaging in evangelism.